 A symbol or mark that represents a business or organization.

 Example: The Starbucks logo has evolved over time, yet has always remained recognizable.

-A brand is the culmination of all your marketing efforts; this includes your logo, color and type, website, print and online materials.
+A brand is the culmination of all your marketing efforts, including your logo, color scheme and type, website, print, and online materials.

-Example: The Coca-Cola brand is so famous—due to the iconic color, script font and unique the unique shape of the bottle—that they can get away without using their logo in an ad and customers would still know that it is an ad for Coca-Cola.
+Example: The Coca-Cola brand is so famous—due to the iconic color, script font and the unique shape of the bottle—that even if they do not use their logo in an advertisement, the brand is still instantly recognizable.